benmvp/benmvp.com/about.md

 Ben attended [Stanford University]([@Stanford(http://twitter.com/stanford)]) and received both a B.S. and M.S. in Computer Science with an HCI concentration.
 His strong computer science background, coupled with his HCI training and passion for building web sites, has provided him with a unique set of skills where he is able to get nitty gritty with hardcore back-end developers as well as work through challenging UX issues with designers and product managers.

-As of now, Ben's main focus is responsive UI development on the web, but he has recently begun learning native mobile application development on Android.
+Ben's main focus is in building rich user interactions on the web.
+He's having fun learning & playing around with [React](https://facebook.github.io/react/) and its ecosystem.

 Ben's complete resume is available on [LinkedIn](https://www.linkedin.com/in/benmvp).
 Fork him on [Github](https://github.com/benmvp).
 Follow him on Twitter [@BenMVP](http://twitter.com/benmvp).
 Track his [speaking engagements](/speaking-engagements).